DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/appearance-customization/conditional-formatting.md

   ![EditRules_Ribbon](../../../images/editrules_ribbon118564.png)

-	The invoked dialog contains the **calculated by** combo box where you can select the item whose values are used to calculate the format rule.
-You can calculate a format rule using [measures or dimensions](../binding-dashboard-items-to-data/binding-dashboard-items-to-data.md).
-For the Card dashboard item, format rules also can be calculated with [delta](../designing-dashboard-items/cards/delta.md) values.
+	The invoked dialog contains the **calculated by** combo box, where you can select the item whose values are used to calculate the format rule.
+You can use [measures or dimensions](../binding-dashboard-items-to-data/binding-dashboard-items-to-data.md) to calculate a format rule.
+For the Card dashboard item, format rules are also calculated with [delta](../designing-dashboard-items/cards/delta.md) values.
 	Specify the delta type if you calculate a condition by delta in the **using** combo box.
 Click the **Add** button, select the format rule from the pop-up menu, and specify the rule's condition:

 	![](../../../images/win-conditional-formatting-card-rule-manager.png)